zalando/skipper/docs/kubernetes/ingress-controller.md

 for a rapidly changing routing tree and subsequently used to implement an ingress controller in Kubernetes.

-Cloud loadbalancers scale well and can be updated frequently, but do not provide many features.
+Cloud load balancers scale well and can be updated frequently, but do not provide many features.
 Skipper has advanced resiliency and deployment features, which you can use to enhance your environment.
 For example, ratelimiters, circuitbreakers, blue-green deployments, shadow traffic